microsoft/typespec/docs/getting-started/cadl-for-openapi-dev.md

 }
 ```

-Cadl does not current provide a means to produce an `allOf` with more than one element -- these are generally treated as "composition" in code generators and thus better represented in Cadl with the spread operator.
+TypeSpec does not current provide a means to produce an `allOf` with more than one element -- these are generally treated as "composition" in code generators and thus better represented in TypeSpec with the spread operator.

-Cadl does not yet support a means to specify an OpenAPI `discriminator` but this support is currently in development.
+TypeSpec does not yet support a means to specify an OpenAPI `discriminator` but this support is currently in development.

 ## definitions / components